Global Business Cycle Indicators

 Total Gross Operating Surplus of Corporations (Office for National Statistics)

 Plotted back to 1970, this index has successfully signaled turning points in the U.K. business cycles.
-The Conference Board currently produces leading economic indexes for the Euro Area and nine other countries, including Australia, China, France, Germany, Japan, Korea, Mexico, Spain and the U.S.
+The Conference Board currently produces leading economic indexes for the Euro Area and eleven other countries, including Australia, Brazil, China, France, Germany, India, Japan, Korea, Mexico, Spain and the U.S.

 For more information: